norvig/paip-lisp/docs/appendix.md

 In some cases the host computer and/or directory have been provided in italics in the comments field.
 However, in most cases it should be obvious what files to transfer.
 First do an `ls` command to see what files and directories are available.
-If there is a file called `README`, follow its advice: do a get `README` and then look at the file.
+If there is a file called `README`, follow its advice: do a `get README` and then look at the file.
-If you still haven't found what you are looking for, be aware that most hosts keep their public software in the directory pub.
+If you still haven't found what you are looking for, be aware that most hosts keep their public software in the directory `pub`.
 Do a `cd pub` and then another `ls`, and you should find the desired files.

 If a file ends in the suffix `.Z`, then you should give the FTP command `binary` before transferring it, and then give the UNIX command `uncompress` to recover the original file.